MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CustomNudgeAssignment.md

 ```

 ### -NudgeName
-The NudgeName parameter specifies the name of the nudge that you want to modify.
+The NudgeName parameter specifies the name of the Custom Nudge in the Custom Nudge assignment that you want to modify.

-Together, this parameter and the NudgeName parameter uniquely identify the nudge assignment that you want to modify.
+Together, this parameter and the NudgeName parameter uniquely identify the Custom Nudge assignment that you want to modify.

 ```yaml
 Type: String